Not sure where to start? Call 724-847-6225 and ask for a Drug and Alcohol (D&A), Intellectual Disability (ID), or Mental Health (MH) Specialist.

 Resources for Parents

-hosts this free webinar for loved ones of teens . . .
+hosts free videos for mental health family caregivers . . .